Chat with us, powered by LiveChat

 Lawn equipment, falling branches, or curious children can dislodge a loose cap.
 Bolted sanitary caps resist impacts and require tools for removal, safeguarding the wellhead integrity.

-Types of Well Caps: A Comparison
+Types of Well Caps & Covers: A Comparison

 • Standard (or Contractor) Cap: Often made of thin plastic or aluminum, these are basic covers that may slip over the casing or be held by a few set screws.
 They typically lack a gasket and a screened vent, offering minimal protection from insects and no real seal against surface water.